TechEmpower/FrameworkBenchmarks/frameworks/FSharp/Zebra/README.md

 # Zebra Tests on Linux
 This includes tests for plaintext and json serialization.

-Zebra is a new F# functional Asp.net Framework Wrapper that utalises a shared state-machine for Task binding the same as C# async/await but done using F# conputation expressions.
+Zebra is a new F# functional Asp.net Framework Wrapper that utalises a shared state-machine for Task binding the same as C# async/await but done using F# computation expressions.

 ## Infrastructure Software Versions